|

 Many forms of printing require vector input in order to work - flex printing and embroidery for example.

-Vector images are also used on the web in for example flash animations.
+Vector images are also used on the web in for example SVG animations.

 Tracing, also known as vectorization, is the process of converting a bitmap image to a vector image.